How to stop dog going upstairs

 Understanding the motivations behind a dog’s attraction to going upstairs is the first step towards addressing this behaviour and keeping your furry friend safe.
 By providing appropriate stimulation, reinforcing boundaries, and ensuring a suitable environment, you can help redirect their attention to the areas where they are allowed and reduce the appeal of upstairs.

-See also How to be bad boy
+See also How to spell receiving

 The potential dangers of dogs going upstairs